 We serve all types of volunteers; from retired persons with hard earned professional & life experiences, to gap year students full of passion, creativity and ambition.

-Many of our volunteers are from the United Kingdom.
+Around half of our volunteers are from the United Kingdom.
 Equally we serve volunteers from the United States, Canada, Australia, New Zealand, South Africa and Europe.
 Technology provides the wonderful benefit of being able to meet online, to plan, prepare and support every volunteer going overseas.

 We support around 60 different community organisations in central and South America, East Africa and Asia.
 They are all locally-led, sustainable projects, operating independently of volunteers.
 Many of our projects are working in the community, supporting children or vulnerable adults.
 We also support a range of conservation projects in Mexico, Costa Rica and Ecuador.